 The idea behind this project

-Empowering artists to create an artwork specific to this site, in a beautiful public setting.
-A site, which unlike a white cube gallery, has a lot to say.
+Empowering artists to create an artwork specific to the Parc de la Espanya Industrial, a beautiful public setting in Sants, Barcelona.
 Each artist will prepare an artwork, specific to this site, with respect to the surrounding habitat and inhabitants.
 Being a pop up means that this exhibition is only ‘present’ for a few hours, and then the site will look as it always does.

 This project is intended to be a series of exhibitions, each one in a unique, beautiful and ephemeral location.
 This project is curated by Alexia Medici.